-(b) any idiot or insane or feeble-minded person or any person who for any other cause is unable to take proper care of himself;

-(c) any person certified by a medical officer to be suffering from a contagious or infectious disease which, in the opinion of the medical officer, is a danger to public health;

-(d) any person who, not having received a free pardon, has been convicted of murder or an offence for which a sentence of imprisonment has been passed for any term and who, by reason of the circumstances connected therewith, is deemed by the immigration officer to be an undesirable immigrant:

-(e) any prostitute or any person living on the proceeds

-of prostitution;

-(f) any person who, from official Government records or from information officially received by the Governor from a Secretary of State or from the Governor of any British Colony, Protectorate or Mandated Territory or from the Government of any foreign State or from any other trusted source is considered by the Governor to be an undesirable person;
+- (b) any idiot or insane or feeble-minded person or any person who for any other cause is unable to take proper care of himself; - (c) any person certified by a medical officer to be suffering from a contagious or infectious disease which, in the opinion of the medical officer, is a danger to public health or who refuses to comply with the requirements of any regulations made under any enactment in the interests of public health; - (d) any person who, not having received a free pardon, has been convicted of murder or an offence for which a sentence of imprisonment has been passed for any term and who, by reason of the circumstances connected therewith, is deemed by the immigration officer to be an undesirable immigrant; - (e) any prostitute or any person living on the proceeds of prostitution; - (f) any person who, from official Government records or from information officially received by the Governor from a Secretary of State or from the Governor of any British Colony, Protectorate or Mandated Territory or from the Government of any foreign State or from any other trusted source is considered by the Governor to be an undesirable person;

-(g) any person who is shown by evidence which the Governor may deem sufficient, to be likely to conduct himself so as to be dangerous to peace and good order or to excite enmity between the people of the Colony and His Majesty or to intrigue against His Majesty's power and authority in the Colony;
+(g) any person who is shown by evidence which the Governor may deem sufficient, to be likely to conduct himself so as to be dangerous to peace, good order, good government or public morals or to excite enmity between the people of the Colony and Her Majesty or to intrigue against Her Majesty's power and authority in the Colony;

-(h) any member of an unlawful association as defined in Chapter VIII of the Cyprus Criminal Code, 1928 to 1948, or any Law amending or substituted for the same;

-(i) any person who has been deported from the Colony either under this Law or under any enactment in force at the date of his deportation;

-- (j) any person whose entry into the Colony is prohibited under any enactment for the time being in force; - (k) any person who enters or resides in the Colony contrary to any prohibition, condition, restriction or limitation contained in any regulations made under this Law or in any permit granted or issued under such regulations;

-(1) any person who refuses to comply with the requirements of any regulations made under this Law in the interests of public health;
+- (h) any member of an unlawful association as defined in section 60 of the Criminal Code Law or any Cap.
+13 Law amending or substituted for the same; - (i) any person who has been deported from the Colony either under this Law or under any enactment in force at the date of his deportation; - (i) any person whose entry into the Colony is prohibited under any enactment for the time being in force; - (k) any person who enters or resides in the Colony contrary to any prohibition, condition, restriction or limitation contained in this Law or any regulations made under this Law or in any permit granted or issued under this Law or such regulations; - (1) any alien who, if he desires to enter the Colony as an immigrant, has not in his possession, in addition to a passport bearing a British Consular visa for the Colony, an immigration permit granted by the Chief Immigration Officer in accordance with any regulations made under this Law; - (m) any person who is deemed to be a prohibited immigrant under the provisions of this Law.

-(m) any person who does not fulfil any other requirements which may be prescribed by regulations made under this Law;

-(n) any alien who, if he desires to enter the Colony as an immigrant, has not in his possession, in addition to a passport bearing a British Consular visa for the Colony, an immigration permit granted by the Chief Immigration Officer in accordance with any regulations made under this Law.

-- (2) The Governor or, by his direction, any immigration officer may grant a licence for a prohibited immigrant to enter and remain in the Colony for such period and subject to such terms and conditions as to the Governor may seem fit. - (3) Any licence granted under sub-section (2) of this section may at any time be revoked by the Governor and. where a licence is so revoked, the person to whom it was granted if a British subject not coming within the category enumerated in paragraph (i) of sub-section (1) of this section, may be arrested and dealt with as in paragraph (d) of section 12 and if an alien or a British subject coming within the category enumerated in paragraph (i) of sub-section (1) of this section may be arrested and dealt with under the provisions of paragraph (c) of section 12 and the provisions of section 13.
+(2) The Governor or, by his direction, any immigration officer may grant a licence for a prohibited immigrant to enter and remain in the Colony for such period and subject to such terms and conditions as to the Governor may seem fit.

+(3) Any licence granted under sub-section (2) of this section may at any time be revoked by the Governor and, where a licence is so revoked, the person to whom it was granted may be dealt with in the manner set out in paragraph (d) or (e) of sub-section (1) of section 13, as the case may be, as if the said paragraphs applied to this sub-section.